5.8 Dogfooding

 Description

-AI has minimal impact on dogfooding, and that is precisely the point.
-You cannot delegate this to an AI agent or automated testing script — the value comes from personally encountering friction, confusion, or delight while trying to accomplish a real task.
-If your product includes AI features, dogfooding becomes even more critical: you need firsthand experience of how the AI behaves in real scenarios, where it fails, and where it produces unexpected results.
-Automated QA and AI-powered testing tools are valuable for catching bugs, but they are not dogfooding.
+You cannot delegate dogfooding to an AI agent or an automated testing script.
+The value comes from a person encountering friction, confusion, or delight while trying to finish a real task, so AI helps with capture and synthesis but not with the using.
+If your product includes AI features, firsthand use matters more: you need direct experience of how the model behaves in real scenarios, where it fails, and where it produces unexpected results.
+Automated QA and AI-powered testing tools catch bugs, but they are not dogfooding.

 How to